Judicial Performance Evaluation Program frequently asked questions

 How do you ensure an attorney's anonymity?

 When an attorney submits a questionnaire, the system randomly assigns a code to represent the attorney.
-When the responses are received by the Supreme Judicial Court for tabulation, it is with this code, not with the attorney's email or name.
-Judges do not have the ability to match an attorney’s email or name with the assigned code.
+When responses are received by the Supreme Judicial Court for tabulation, they are associated with this code, not with the attorney's email or name.
+Judges do not have access to the underlying data and cannot match an attorney’s email or name with the assigned code.

 Do you know if a particular attorney hasn't participated?
 Why am I getting reminders?

-The system knows which attorney accounts still have judges left on the list to evaluate.
-We do not track to see if specific attorneys have submitted evaluations.
+The system knows which attorney accounts still have judges left on their lists to evaluate and will automatically contact those attorneys when a reminder is sent.
+The Court does not track whether specific attorneys have submitted evaluations.
 Judges do not receive any information regarding which attorneys have or have not submitted completed questionnaires.

 Questions, comments, suggestions?